No. 12 Maryland grinds past No. 11 Ohio State 67-55

 Jalen Smith had 11 points and seven rebounds for the Terrapins (13-2, 3-1 Big Ten), who have won three straight.
 Maryland went up by 10 on a 3-pointer by Cowan with 12:58 left and cruised to the finish.

-The clincher came on a follow-dunk by Wiggins for a 59-50 lead with 2:54 to go.
+The clincher came on a follow-dunk by Wiggins for a 59-50 lead with 2:54 to go, sending the Terrapins on their way to a 10-0 record at home..

 Both teams were ranked third in the nation at different times last month before going through a poor stretch.
 The Buckeyes came in with three losses in their last five games, including two straight.
 Maryland’s descent in the poll was a result of successive defeats on the road against Penn State and Seton Hall.